Alfred F. Beiter: Later career

 Beiter owned and operated a hatchery and feed business in Buffalo, New York, from 1944 to 1948, and was president of the National Customs Service Association from 1949 to 1961.
 He finished his career as Deputy Commissioner of Customs for the Treasury Department in Washington, D.C., from 1961 to 1964.
 He resided in Chevy Chase, Maryland.
 He moved to Boca Raton, Florida, upon his retirement.

-Death

-Beiter died in Boca Raton, Palm Beach County, Florida, on March 11, 1974 (age 79 years, 247 days).
-He is interred at Boca Raton Cemetery, Boca Raton, Florida.